Iosif Cavai: Club career

 Cavai was born on 1 January 1951 in Folia, Romania and began playing junior-level football in 1966 at Electromotor Timișoara under the guidance of coach Florian Pascu.
 Afterwards he was promoted by coach Nicolae Maghet to the team's senior squad.

 He went to play for Dinamo București where coach Nicolae Dumitru gave him his Divizia A debut on 22 March 1970 in a 3–3 draw against Dinamo Bacău.
 At the end of his first season, the team reached the 1970 Cupa României final where Dumitru played him for the entire match in the 2–1 loss to rivals Steaua București.
 In the following season, Dinamo won the championship, but Cavai played only one game as the first-choice goalkeeper was Mircea Constantinescu.
 In the same season the club reached another Cupa României final, but Constantinescu played in the loss to Steaua.
 Cavai won two more titles with The Red Dogs, in the first he worked with coach Ion Nunweiller who used him in 12 games and for the second he played two matches under Dumitru.
 He also played four games in the 1973–74 European Cup campaign as they got past Crusaders after a 12–0 aggregate win in the first round, being eliminated in the second one by Atlético Madrid.

 In 1976 he moved to Jiul Petroșani where in his first season he helped the team earn a fifth place.
 In the following season the club participated in the 1977–78 Balkans Cup, reaching the final which was lost to Rijeka.
 In the 1979–80 season, Cavai managed to not concede any goals for 589 consecutive minutes.

 In 1985 he switched teams again, going to Universitatea Cluj.
-He spent five seasons with The Red Caps where on 10 December 1989 he made his last Divizia A appearance in a 4–3 home victory against Argeș Pitești, having a total of 371 matches in the competition.
+He spent five seasons with The Red Caps where on 10 December 1989 he made his last Divizia A appearance in a 4–3 home victory against Argeș Pitești, totaling 371 matches in the competition.